 SSI is a government program administered by the Social Security Administration that provides cash benefits to disabled individuals with few resources and little income.
-For a childhood SSI application, the household income will be considered because children rarely have an income of their own.
+For a childhood SSI disability application, the household income will be considered because children rarely have an income of their own.
 To satisfy the first test to receive disability, the household income may not exceed certain levels.
 This level is known as substantial gainful income.
 Substantial gainful activity includes things like work you are paid to do, work that is typically compensated, and work where profit was the goal.
 Household substantial gainful activity must fall below a certain threshold for the child to qualify for SSI benefits.

 If you can meet the substantial gainful activity test, the claims examiner from the SSA of Disability Determination Services (DDS) will then inquire into your child’s impairment, in this case an epilepsy condition.

 At Step 2 of the process, the representative will assess your child’s epilepsy impairment and, if other impairments are present, the cumulative effects of all combined impairments.
 At Step 2, you must show that your child’s epilepsy or seizure condition is expected to persist for at least 12 months and that it is severe.
 A severe impairment is one that necessitates changes or support for a number of functional limitations caused by the condition.
 A non-severe impairment, will cause only slight problems or minor functional limitations.